controversy over Trinamool mp mahua moitras remarks on goddess kaali rages on

 Ms. Moitra, while participating in a conclave arranged by a media house in Kolkata on Tuesday had pointed out a “version of the Goddess” to which her party immediately reacted by not only distancing itself from the remark but also condemning it.
 “Kaali to me is meat eating...
 Alcohol accepting Goddess.
 To me, that is a version of Kaali,” Ms. Moitra said.

-On Wednesday, TMC spokesperson and Rajya Sabha MP Sukhendu Sekar Ray reiterated the party line.
-He said that the party had emphatically said on Tuesday that the remark by Ms. Moitra was in her personal capacity and the party condemned it.”At the same time the party feels the way goddess Kaali has been depicted in a film poster outside India, smoking a cigarette, that is also deplorable and we condemn it,” the TMC spokesperson said.
+On Wednesday, Trinamool spokesperson and Rajya Sabha member Sukhendu Sekar Ray reiterated the party line.
+He said the party had emphatically said on Tuesday that the remark by Ms. Moitra was in her personal capacity and the party condemned it.
+“At the same time the party feels the way goddess Kaali has been depicted in a film poster outside India, smoking a cigarette, that is also deplorable and we condemn it,” the Trinamool spokesperson said.

-A number of BJP leaders, including party’s State president Sukanta Majumdar and Leader of Opposition Suvendu Adhikari, have criticised Ms. Moitra and demanded her arrest.
-BJP Mahila Morcha supporters also held protests against the TMC MP in the city.
+A number of BJP leaders, including party’s State president Sukanta Majumdar and Leader of the Opposition Suvendu Adhikari, have criticised Ms. Moitra and demanded her arrest.
+BJP Mahila Morcha supporters also held protests against the Trinamool MP in the city.

 - Comments will be moderated by The Hindu editorial team.